+B. Man and His God

+1. What is faith?

+2. What is revelation?

+3. God created us with a and

+4. Jesus is both and

-- 5. What is original sin?
+5. What is original sin?

-- 6. What is concupiscence?
+6. What is concupiscence?

-- 7. Who are Adam and Eve?
+7. Who are Adam and Eve?

-- 8. What is a venial sin?
+8. What is a venial sin?

-- 9. What is a mortal sin?
+9. What is a mortal sin?

 10.What three conditions are necessary for a sin to be mortal?

-a b.
+a.

+b

+C

 C. Christ, True God and True Man

-- 1. What is the Incarnation? - 2.
-Jesus was human like us in all things but \\\\\\. - 3.
-Who was the Roman Governor who ordered Jesus' execution? - 4.
-What is the Resurrection and when did it occur? - 5.
-What is the Ascension and when did it occur? - 6.
-What is Redemption? - 7.
-What is Salvation?
+1. What is the Incarnation?

+2. Jesus was human like us in all things but

+3. Who was the Roman Governor who ordered Jesus' execution

+4. What is the Resurrection and when did it occur?

+5. What is the Ascension and when did it occur?

+6. What is Redemption?

+7. What is Salvation?

 D. Christ's Mother and Ours

-- 1. Why is Mary called the Mother of God?
+1. Why is Mary called the Mother of God?

-- 2. What is the Immaculate Conception?
+2. What is the Immaculate Conception?

-- 3. What is the definition of the Assumption?
+3. What is the definition of the Assumption?

-- 4. Who is St. Joseph?
+4. Who is St. Joseph?

 E. Christ's Church Continues His Mission

-- 1. What is Pentecost and when did it occur?
+1. What is Pentecost and when did it occur?

-- 2. What is Holy Thursday?
+2. What is Holy Thursday?

-- 3. What is Good Friday?
+3. What is Good Friday?

-- 4. What is Easter Sunday?
+4. What is Easter Sunday?

-5. Who established the Catholic Church? \\\\\\
+5. Who established the Catholic Church?

 6. Who did Jesus appoint as the visible head and first pope of the Church?

-7. Who was the great Apostle who evangelized the Gentiles? \\\\\
+7. Who was the great Apostle who evangelized the Gentiles?

 8. What is Apostolic Succession?

-9. The church has a structure of leadership called the \\\\\
+9. The church has a structure of leadership called the

-10.What is the teaching authority of the Church? \\\\\\
+10.What is the teaching authority of the Church?

 11.What is Papal Infallibility?